thierry3000/computer_physics/docs/README.md

 >[thierry@dema59 docs]$ g++ calc_random.cpp -Wall -lgsl -o calc_random

 which gives an even longer list of error.
-This time they look like
+This time the errors look like

 > /usr/lib/gcc/x86_64-pc-linux-gnu/8.1.0/../../../../lib/libgsl.so: undefined reference to `cblas_ztrsv'